 Consistent Focus On Promoting Best Practice In Sourcing

-The National Outsourcing Association celebrated its 25th Anniversary in 2012.
-In those 25 years, the association has grown from a spark of an idea to being the pre-eminent promoter of sourcing.
+The Global Sourcing Association is celebrating its 30th Anniversary this year.
+In those 30 years, the association has grown from a spark of an idea to being the pre-eminent promoter of sourcing.

-Although outsourcing as an abstract concept is older dates to Before Christ, the modern incarnation of outsourcing – with its IT-enabled influence on business processes has really come to the fore over the last 20 years.
+Although outsourcing as an abstract concept is older than the Roman Empire, the modern incarnation of outsourcing – with its IT-enabled influence on business processes has really come to the fore over the last 20 years.

 Outsourcing was once a radical concept